Connect with others who understand.

 The FIGO stages for ovarian cancer are:

 • Stage 2 — Cancer has started in the ovaries (one or both) and spread to the fallopian tubes, or vice versa.
-Alternatively, cancer has spread from the ovaries or fallopian tubes to other nearby tissues in the pelvis, such as those of the uterus.
+Alternatively, cancer has spread from the ovaries or fallopian tubes to other nearby organs in the pelvis, such as those of the uterus.

 High-Grade Serous Carcinoma Treatments

-Treatment for HGSC usually begins with surgery.
-During this procedure, a surgeon will try to remove as much cancer as possible.
 For early-stage tumors, this may involve removing a single ovary that contains a mass.
 For later-stage disease, surgery often includes removing multiple tumors and possibly parts of different organs or tissues that contain cancer.
-Doctors also can determine the stage of a person’s cancer during surgery.
+Doctors also can determine the stage of cancer during surgery.
 (Surgery itself may be called debulking surgery or cytoreductive surgery.)

-Most people with HGSC receive chemotherapy drugs.
-These often include platinum-based drugs like Paraplatin (carboplatin) and Platinol (cisplatin), in addition to others like Taxol (paclitaxel) or Taxotere (docetaxel).
-People usually undergo at least six rounds of chemotherapy after surgery.
+The amount of chemotherapy recommended after surgery depends on the stage of the cancer.
 In some cases, several rounds of chemotherapy may be given before surgery in an effort to shrink tumors before removing them.
 This is called neoadjuvant chemotherapy.

-Clinical trials may also be an option for people with any stage of ovarian cancer.
+Clinical trials may be an option for people with any stage of ovarian cancer.
 During a clinical trial, participants may be able to access new medications or treatment plans.

 Prognosis for High-Grade Serous Carcinoma